Breast Reduction

 What Will My Breast Reduction Scars Look Like?

 While breast reduction scars are permanent, they can significantly fade over time.
 The appearance and extent of scarring is largely dependent on the patient’s skin healing characteristics.
-Commonly, scars form around the areola, vertically down to the breast crease, and sometimes horizontally along the crease, resembling an anchor or inverted T-shape.
+The scars will be around the areola, down the center of the breast crease, and horizontally along the crease, resembling an anchor or inverted T-shape.
 Initially, scars may appear red and raised but should gradually become thinner and lighter in color.
 Proper post-operative care, such as avoiding direct sun exposure, can help improve scar appearance.

 Patient Forms